 Android and iOS platforms both make extensive use of SQLite, a free open-source database platform, to store data relating to first and third party apps.
 Analysis of SQLite databases can recover live and deleted data as well as often overlooked binary data such as thumbnail images.
 In addition to SQLite databases, iOS devices make use of Property List (plist) files to store application data and mobile forensic examiners need to be skilled in analysing and reporting data from both file formats.

-Smartphone App Forensics is a 4½ day course designed to teach students how to recover evidence from smartphone and tablet applications.
+Smartphone App Forensics is a 4½ day course designed to teach delegates how to recover evidence from smartphone and tablet applications.
 This includes first party apps, but the emphasis will be on developing skills and techniques for working with 3rd party apps which are unsupported by commercial forensic tools.
-Students will gain experience of working with data recovered from iOS, Android, Windows Phone and BlackBerry devices.
+Delegates will gain experience of working with data recovered from iOS and Android devices.

 What you will learn